jsa044/appStarter/README.md

 # appStarter
-File structure setup for an PHP application
+File structure setup for a PHP application